 Christy was on seventh heaven when she found out that she was pregnant.

-Songs of the heavens were buzzing into his ears.
+Songs of the heavens were buzzing in his ears.

 His eyes were wide open when he suddenly saw her in a new dress.